 797 Madison Ave., 212-510-8371

-New York City socialite-turned-designer Tory Burch opened her first boutique in 2004 and nearly sold out her inventory the first day.
+New York City socialite turned designer Tory Burch opened her first boutique in 2004 and nearly sold out her inventory the first day.
 The Madison Avenue flagship store feels fresh and chic, with bold, edamame-green accented walls, purple hydrangeas and black-and-white carpeting.
-Burch's brand of country-club chic has generated new classics like Oprah's favorite tunic top and the wildly popular Reva ballet flat, which comes in an assortment of colors and leathers, adorned with a shiny cutout of the double-T logo.
-Located on NoLIta's Elizabeth Street, the boutique carries women's wear, accessories, handbags and shoes.
+Burch's brand of country-club chic has generated the wildly popular Reva ballet flat, which comes in an assortment of colors and leathers, adorned with a shiny cutout of the double-T logo.
+The boutique carries women's wear, accessories, handbags, shoes and Burch’s cosmetics line.

 747 Madison Ave., 212-645-1797